-Only one-half of manufacturers and brands currently have e-commerce web sites.
+Only one-half of manufacturers and brands currently have e-commerce websites.
 In today’s digital-centric world, what could possibly be the cause of this?
 E-commerce best practices have been well understood for over fifteen years, capital costs of e-commerce systems have come down dramatically, and over 90% of business buyers – and just about every single consumer – are using the web for research, and many for purchasing.

 Business buyers – YOUR buyers – are planning to make 55% of their work purchases online within the next two years.
-Those companies with e-commerce web sites are realizing incremental revenue from current and new customers, driving meaningful improvements in gross margins, and reducing customer support costs.
+Those companies with e-commerce initiatives are realizing incremental revenue from current and new customers, driving meaningful improvements in gross margins, and reducing customer support costs.
 Yet only half of manufacturers and brands have e-commerce sites.

 Why is this?
-What is the problem?
+What’s the problem?

-Or the lack of it.
+Leadership — or the lack of it.